cse-sim/cse/doc/src/records/dhwheater.md

 **whHPAF=*float***

 Heat pump adjustment factor, applied to whLDEF when modeling whType=SMALLSTORAGE and whHeatSrc=ASHP.
 This value should be derived according to RACM App B Table B-6.
 Deprecated: the detailed HPWH model (whHeatSrc=ASHPX) is recommended for air source heat pumps.
-Deprecated since v 0.903.

   **Units**   **Legal Range**   **Default**   **Required**                                    **Variability**
   ----------- ----------------- ------------- ----------------------------------------------- -----------------